petans24/search-guard/README.md

 # Search Guard Security Plugin for ES 1.5
 Elasticsearch security for free.

 Search Guard is a free and open source plugin for Elasticsearch which provides security features.
+Currently only Elasticsearch 1.5, 1.6 and 1.7 is supported, Search Guard for Elasticsearch 2 is coming in Feb.
+2016.
+Second alpha version for [Search Guard 2 is available here](https://github.com/floragunncom/search-guard/tree2.2)

 ![Logo](https://raw.githubusercontent.com/floragunncom/sg-assets/master/logo/sg_logo_small.jpg)